Table of Contents

 Centrophenoxine spurred metabolic activity in the brain cells of old rats.
 After six weeks of centrophenoxine treatment, rats showed an increase in antioxidant enzyme activity in various regions of the brain.
 Furthermore, healthy elderly subjects reported a significant increase in mental alertness after centrophenoxine treatment.

 Promoting Positive Moods

 The prolonged intake of centrophenoxine diminished symptoms of anxiety and depression in elderly patients with dementia.

 Centrophenoxine may have neuroprotective benefits.
 Centrophenoxine fights off oxidative stress by reducing the concentration of free radicals in the brain.
 Administration of centrophenoxine also triggered an increase in antioxidative enzyme activity in several regions of the aging rat brain.

 How Centrophenoxine Works

 Centrophenoxine has also been reported to stimulate brain activity by accelerating glucose metabolism in the brain.
 Glucose is an essential metabolic fuel for the brain.
-An increase in glucose uptake in the brain suggests that the brain has an ample supply of glucose.
-This enables the brain to absorb more glucose, and in turn, fulfill higher cognitive demands without fatiguing.

 Some users have reported mood disorders following supplementation with centrophenoxine.
 If you suffer from anxiety or depression, it is best to steer clear of centrophenoxine entirely.